Nay_ho_tze's Medicine Musings

 She vehemently refused money for the doll -

-but she did accept payment for the Wampanoag-crafted cranberry cologne,
+she did accept payment for the Wampanoag-crafted cranberry cologne,

 my signature fragrance at the time.